 Are Enlightenment and Intimacy Compatible?

 Take the example of a woman discovering that her husband is having an affair.
 As a wife, she feels anger, hurt, and maybe jealousy.
-Most of us would immediately sympathise, meaning that we too expect to feel the same in her position.
+Most of us would feel the same in her position.

-It is possible to be both?
-Would a truly detached person be able to attach to another person enough to be in an intimate relationship?
+Therefore, can a truly enlightened person form enough of an attached to have an intimate relationship?
 If you’re already married, would seeking enlightenment cause you to detach from the person you chose to attach yourself to?

 Personal experience